githubcbob/SalBiNet360/README.md

-## SalBiNet360: Saliency Prediction on 360° Images with Local-Global Bifurcated Deep Network
+## SalBiNet360: Saliency Prediction on 360° Images with Local-Global Bifurcated Deep Network （Submission in IEEE VR2020）

 ### This is a PyTorch implementation.